 Notice the patches for exit numbers that contrast with the old button copy.
 PA renumbered its highways from sequential to mileage-based exits; one old exit number is visible in the bottom photo.
 Through a miracle, mile 31 on I-476 corresponds to the old Exit 31 on the Turnpike Extension (30 was the easternmost exit on I-276).

 A new exit was under construction in 2010, now open as Exit 352 for Street Road (PA 132).
 But why bother?
 It's really not that hard to get out at Exit 351, go south just one measly exit on US 1 (just over the Turnpike), and then onto Street Road/PA 132.
 Only 1,800 vehicles a day use this exit - in theory, the ramp could handle that much PER HOUR.
 Why the waste of $8 million?
 One word: casino.
 I can't see how 1,800 vehicles would tip the balance at US 1 to require a direct exit a few hundred feet away, but politicians tend to act irrationally near large sources of money.
+The sign photo is courtesy Mike Byrnes.

 The LAST EXIT IN PA, Exit 358.